This dish is beautiful to serve and is equally as delicious in taste.

 - 2 large eggplant

-- Sea salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper

 - 1 cup whole-milk ricotta cheese

-- ¼ lb fresh mozzarella cheese shredded
+- ¼ lb mozzarella cheese fresh, chopped

-- 4 tbsp Parmigiano-Reggiano cheese grated
+- 4 tbsp Parmesan cheese grated

-- 1 tbsp fresh flat-leaf parsley fresh, chopped, plus extra for garnish
+- 1 tbsp flat-leaf parsley fresh, chopped, plus extra for garnish

 - Olive oil for brushing

 - Layer the slices in a colander set over a plate, sprinkling each layer with salt.
 Let stand for 30 minutes to drain.

-- Pre-heat oven to 450 F.
+- Preheat your oven to 450°F.

 - Brush the slices on both sides with olive oil, and arrange them in a single layer on a baking sheet.

 - Turn the slices and continue to bake until browned on the second side and nice and tender, 8 minutes longer.
 Remove from the oven and immediately lower the oven temperature to 350°F.